coiby/WuGroup/bag_of_tasks.md

 # Bag of Tasks

 Since on the levels of image (irreducible representations for q-point) and pool (k-point), the communication cost is low.
-We can use as many nodes as possible as long as I/O bottleneck is not caused.
+We can use as many nodes as possible as long as I/O bottleneck is not hit.
 >In “image” parallelization, processors can be divided into different “images”, corresponding to one (or more than one) “irrep” or q vectors.
 Images are loosely coupled: processors communicate between different images only once in a while, so image parallelization is suitable for cheap communication hardware (e.g. Gigabit Ethernet).
 Image parallelization is activated by specifying the option -nimage N to ph.x.
 Inside an image, PW and k-point parallelization can be performed. — User’s Guide for Quantum ESPRESSO

 1. The controlling parameters for parallelizing over image and pool are `-nimage` and `-npool`,